Clear communication: Write relevant and effective emails

 Attachments and hyperlinks

-• Only attach documents to the email if they are essential.
-Explain why they are relevant to the reader.
+Attach documents to the email only if they are essential.

 Avis de droit d’auteur pour l’outil Writing Tips Plus